The Recycler: Influence on music

+John Doe and Billy Zoom both responded to each others advertisements that they had placed in the magazine, founding X in 1977.
 James Hetfield responded to an advertisement in the magazine written by Lars Ulrich, founding Metallica.

 Mick Mars entered Mötley Crüe after Nikki Sixx responded to an advertisement Mick placed in the magazine that read, "Loud, rude, and aggressive guitarist available."

 Slash answered an ad in The Recycler to join Guns N' Roses from Izzy Stradlin.
 Eric Erlandson responded to an advertisement created by Hole frontwoman Courtney Love in 1989: "I want to start a band.
 My influences are Big Black, Sonic Youth, and Fleetwood Mac."
 Dead Kennedys formed in 1978 after vocalist Eric Boucher responded to an advertisement placed in The Recycler by guitarist Raymond Pepperell.